Intera/web-build-creator/readme.md

 ]
 ```

-- Sources can be a single path or an array of paths, and paths are relative to the css_base_path, with or without filename suffixes. example: "test" stands for "css/test.css".
+- Sources can be a single path or an array of paths, with or without filename suffixes. example: "css/test" stands for "css/test.css".
+- The value of path_prefix is prepended to all source paths
 - Target is one path, relative to the target_dir
 - Gzip, if true, creates a gzip compressed copy of the file with the same name and a .gz suffix.
 Can also be omitted or false